 For 2m/70cm receive, we have a Diamond colinear vertical.
 Due to our site owner requesting we use the same mast, this is mounted vertically downwards which should not cause any problem, however, it is sheilded by the building to the West therefore reducing sensitivity in that direction.

-23cm: The antenna is first connected to a lightning arrester, then through a Bird Thruline SWR monitor, a low loss cavity duplexer and then fed into a five pole interdigital filter.
+23cm: The antenna is first connected to a lightning arrester, then through a Bird Thruline SWR monitor, a Procom low loss small cavity duplexer, and then into a five pole interdigital filter.
 This in turn is then fed into the 23cm VLNA which has 44db gain.
 The signal from the VLNA is fed into a very low loss signal splitter giving an output to a Tandberg TT1220 for digital receive, and a DX Antenna DSA646W for analogue receive.

-70cm: The antenna is a 2/70 colinear which is fed into a duplexer/splitter.
-The 2m feed is used for the talkback on 144.750MHz, and the 70cm is fed into a series of bandpass filters and pre-amps.
-The resulting 70cm signal is then fed into an upconverter module which gives an output fed to another Tandberg TT1220 at 1.9GHz.
+2m/70cm: The antenna is a 2/70 colinear which is fed into a duplexer/splitter.
+The 2m feed is used for the talkback on 144.750MHz, and the 70cm is fed into a series of bandpass/bandstop filters and low noise pre-amp.
+The resulting 70cm signal is then fed into an upconverter module, filtered again at 1932Mhz, another stage of LNA, which gives an output fed to another Tandberg TT1220 at 1.932GHz.
 The only problem will be that signals from the West will be partially sheilded by the building - although the coverage from the West is already limited by the pennines.

 The talkback receiver is a crystal controlled PYE M290 receiver section from a F494 base station, which is tuned to 144.750MHz.
 The 2m audio is muted until a valid signal with a CTCSS of 118.8Hz is received.
 This talkback audio is re-transmitted on the right audio channel only, and ONLY when a valid ATV signal is being received.
 118.8Hz CTCSS was chosen since the frequency is not normally used in our area, therefore reducing the chances of spurious audio being re-transmitted or interfering with the talkback input.